First addendum to Inca's sail powered Balsa Log Raft

 A steer-oar can work in more ways:

-Dipping the oar as Dirch showed us at Carnon River.
-When well sustained against the lee side of the craft a dipping oar/board become a part of the undervaterhull and can changes the CLR = 'Center of Lateral hydraulic Resistance' in a way as balance the leeway of aft versus that of fore end.
+Dipping the oar as Dirch showed us at Carnon river: With wind across the pointed course and the oar well sustained against the lee side of the craft, a dipping oar/board become a part of the undervaterhull and can changes the CLR = 'Center of Lateral hydraulic Resistance' in a way as balance the leeway of aft versus that of fore end.
 The dipping oar is of course able to make a static turn.

 Twisting the oar, as Thor Heyerdahl did on Ra and Ra2 reed boats.
 Twist it around the longitudinal axis - just as his Viking ancestors did on their speedy boats.